DouniaBK/earth-hammam/README.md

 Thereby, an anonymous user can
 * purchase items and complete the entire purchasing workflow.
 * view, but not use, the treatment booking page as an incentive to register and book an appointment.

-To prevent non-logged in users from accessing treatment booking controls, while being able to preview them, buttons are disabled in addition to an overlay, which blurs and disables the booking buttons further.
-Furthermore, booking POST requests are only responded to for authenticated users.
+To prevent non-logged-in users from accessing treatment booking controls, while being able to preview them, buttons are disabled in addition to an overlay, which blurs and disables the booking buttons further.
+Additionaly, booking POST requests are only responded to for authenticated users.

 ### Defense to Session Hijacking
 The shopping bag content is handled via the user session.
 Session hijacking would therefore allow a hacker to modify a users shopping bag.